antaldaniel/reprex/content/post/2021-11-06-indicator_value_added/index.md

 tags = ["music","data-as-service", "API", "metadata"]

-summary = "Can we really add value to free data that can be downloaded from the Internet?
-We do not only work with easy-to-download data, but we know that free, public data usually requires a lot of work to become really valuable.
+summary = "Public data sources are often plagued by missng values.
+Naively you may think that you can ignore them, but think twice: in most cases, missing data in a table is not missing information, just malformatted information which will destroy your beautiful visualization or stop your application from working.
 In this example we show how we increase the usable subset of a public dataset by 66.7%, which is a deal-breaker in panel regressions or machine learning (AI) solutions."

 projects = ""